duquesnay/evernote_notebook_rename/README.md

 ## Description

 This project is a utility for renaming Evernote notebooks.
-It prefixes the notebook name with the stack name if the notebook is part of a stack.
-If the notebook is not part of a stack or is already prefixed, it is not renamed.
+It prefixes the notebook name with the stack name if the notebook is part of a stack (left untouched if it's not).
 Note:
-- somewhere in there is also an OAuth 1 workflow implementation for Evernote API meant for scripts (opening a browser if needed, retrieving the access token through a single use local http server, etc.).
+- somewhere in there is an OAuth 1 workflow implementation for Evernote API meant for standalone scripts (opening a browser if needed, retrieving the access token through a single use local http server, etc.).
+Feel free to reuse / steal it
 - in the future, the OA1 workflow becomes a separate npm package (if I'm going back to evernote)

 ## Installation